4rtzel/poe-archnemesis-scanner/README.md

 * 'Set confidence threshold' button sets the threshold used by the search algorithm to filter the results.
 If the algorithm was able to find an area with confidence value higher than the confidence threshold then it will treat it as a match.
 The default value is 0.94 (or 94%) and should work in most of the cases.

 * 'Display inventory items' checkbox turns additional display setting for scan window.
 The scan results will also include a list of all of your archnemesis items in the inventory.

+* 'Display unavailable recipes' checkbox turns the display of all possible recipes even if you can't currently build them.
+The unavailable recipes will be indicated by the white color (light green if you already have it in your inventory).

 The settings are persistent and will be saved/loaded from settings.ini file.